Georgia State vs. Ball State Camellia Bowl NCAA Football Odds, Plays and Insights | December 25, 2021

 Over/Under Insights

-- The two teams combine to score 50.7 points per game, 0.7 more than the over/under in this contest.
+- The two teams combine to average 50.7 points per game, 0.7 more than the total in this contest.

-- The 54.2 points per game these two squads have allowed to opponents this season are 4.2 more than the 50 over/under in this contest.
+- The 54.2 points per game these two squads have surrendered to opponents this season are 4.2 more than the 50 over/under in this contest.

-- Panthers games this season feature an average total of 56.4 points, a number 6.4 points higher than Saturday's over/under.
+- The average total in Panthers games this season is 56.4, 6.4 points more than Saturday's over/under of 50.

-- The 56 PPG average total in Cardinals games this season is six points more than this game's over/under.
+- The 50-point over/under for this game is six points below the 56 points per game average total in Cardinals games this season.

 Georgia State Stats and Trends

-- Georgia State has eight wins against the spread in 12 games this season.

-- The Panthers have been favored by 4.5 points or more six times this season and are 5-1 ATS in those games.
+- So far this season, the Panthers have been installed as favorites by a 4.5-point margin or more six times and are 5-1 ATS in those contests.

-- Georgia State's games this year have gone over the total in six out of 12 opportunities (50%).
+- Georgia State's games this year have gone over the point total six times in 12 opportunities (50%).

-- Georgia State is 4-1 against the spread and 5-0 overall in games when it scores more than 26.5 points.
+- Georgia State is 4-1 against the spread and 5-0 overall this season when the team puts up more than 26.5 points.

-- Georgia State is 3-1 against the spread and 4-0 overall when the team amasses over 415.7 yards.
+- When Georgia State picks up more than 415.7 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Panthers have turned the ball over 15 times this season, four fewer than the Cardinals have forced (19).
+- This year, the Panthers have 15 turnovers, four fewer than the Cardinals have takeaways (19).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.